-Have you ever been frustrated because your prayers do not seem to be answered?
+Have you ever been frustrated because it seems as though your prayers aren’t being answered?
 Even the most devout Christian has gone through a season where she has felt that her prayers have gone unheard.

 However, the truth is that our prayers are always answered, we just may not like the answer that God gives.